© Crown copyright 2017

 Local decisions about how best to supply naloxone in line with this guidance may determine which employees or volunteers within the drug treatment service are considered to be suitable to supply the naloxone.

-5. People who can be supplied naloxone
+4. People who can be supplied naloxone by a drug service

-The regulations do not limit supply to specific individuals, except to state that the “supply shall be for the purpose of saving life in an emergency”.
+Regulations do not limit supply to specific individuals, except to state that the “supply shall be for the purpose of saving life in an emergency”.
 Therefore, naloxone could be supplied to any of the following:

 - an outreach worker